 If you want, here’s a video on how to make your very own alcohol stove:

-However, you might as well get this one from Amazon for only 15 bucks.
+However, you might as well get this one from Amazon.

 A wood burning stove is another great back-up to have next to your propane stove.